A simple Christmas Craft that you can make with your kids. Check out these Homemade Cinnamon Applesauce Ornaments. They make great gifts!

-Mix in a bowl and stir until well blended.
+- Mix in a bowl and stir until well blended.
 Work mixture in hands for several minutes to form a ball.
-If mixture is to dry, add a bit more applesauce.
+If the mixture is too dry, add a bit more applesauce.
 If it’s too wet, add a bit more cinnamon.

-Knead ball on cinnamon sprinkled surface until it holds together well.
+- Knead ball on the cinnamon sprinkled surface until it holds together well.
 Then, roll out using a rolling pin sprinkled with cinnamon.
-You can use your favorite cookie cutters, or templates that you’ve drawn yourself to cut out your shapes.
+You can use your favorite cookie cutters or templates that you’ve drawn yourself to cut out your shapes.
 I like the ornaments to be a little bit thick.
 This helps keep them from breaking over the years.

-Place ornaments on a cookie sheet that has been sprinkled with cinnamon.
+- Place ornaments on a cookie sheet that has lose with cinnamon.
 Use a drinking straw to cut out the little circle that you will use to hang your ornament.

-Air dry for 24 to 48 hours – turning several times.
-You can also place the cookie sheet in a very low oven (around 200 degrees), which will help them dry much faster.
+- Air dry for 24 to 48 hours – turning several times.
+You can also place the cookie sheet in a low temp oven (around 200 degrees), which will help them dry much faster.
 Remember to turn several times.